bobekryant/bobekryant.github.io/content/Investing/gold1.md

 <h3>Conculsion</h3>
 <p>
 Many of the historical gold indicators are flashing buy signs at the same time.
-I believe that gold is posied for a continued breakout past its all time highs.
+I believe that gold is poised for a continued breakout past its all time highs.
 In the next few posts, I will talk about other some other assets that will rise in tandem with gold and some other investment possibilities.
 </p>